The Covid-19 pandemic has brought with it not only unprecedented health challenges and issues, but unprecedented workplace challenges and issues, too.

 This Covid-19 Model Letter B contains 24 special requests you may make in light of your workplace, your health or your family circumstance, along with the good reasons you can offer to support them.
 They include, among many others, requests for (1) continued work from home, (2) staggered work hours, (3) being seated near open windows, (4) a childcare subsidy, (5) safety from angry customers, (6) less crowded elevators, (6) 14 days of self-quarantine, (7) a change in the way your performance is evaluated, and many more.
 It shows you “What to Say, and How to Say It.”™

-C. To exercise your legal rights under FMLA, or for Short Term Disability Benefits, you will need to request your employer’s procedures, forms and other requirements.
+C. To exercise your legal rights under FMLA, you will need to request your employer’s procedures, forms and other requirements.

 The federal Family Medical Leave Act (“FMLA”) grants employees who are facing either their own medical or emotional difficulties, or those of a family member, the right to take up to 12 weeks off, without pay.
 It also provides that, in most instances, they are entitled to their job upon return, provided their job still exists.